nhyadav/News-Article-Sorting/README.md

 # News Article Sorting

 ## Desscription
-This is a NLP based ML web application which is used to classify the News Articles Sorting
+This is a NLP based ML web application which is used to classify the News Articles. <br>
+I have used Logistic Regression Classification model.

 ## File structure

     .